 When I visit a new city or town, I’m always keen to try the local beer and The Brink is one place in Manchester where you’re guaranteed to get beer made in the local area.
 A basement bar on Bridge Street, The Brink only sells beer and cider within a 25 mile radius of the bar.
 Cask and keg options are available, as well as bottles alongside some spirits.
 Expect to see the likes of Track, Squawk, First Chop and more.
 It’s also home to a huge panoramic image of Manchester on one of the walls, and there have been plenty of discussions about where it’s taken from and what you can see, so be sure to join in the debate.

 A recent addition to Manchester’s beer scene, Northern Monk have taken over the former Kosmonaut site for their first bar outside of their native Leeds.
 Cask and keg options are available – there’s 20 keg lines although one is usually given over to cider and another two for draught cocktails alongside four hand pumps.
 On offer is mostly Northern Monk beers, from the core range to specials and collabs, but a few guests are provided including Timothy Taylor’s Landlord permanently on cask.
 The decor isn’t dramatically different from the venue’s previous life but the beer selection is significantly better, and it’s a great addition to the Northern Quarter.

 Manchester’s brewery taps

-Manchester is home to a large number of breweries including Cloudwater, Runaway and Track, and many of these open their doors for regular brew tap events – some of them are open every week while others only run special events (see my beer calendar at the top for the opening times).
+Along side the craft beer bars and pubs of Manchester, the city is home to a large number of breweries including Cloudwater, Runaway and Track, and many of these open their doors for regular brew tap events – some of them are open every week while others only run special events (see my beer calendar at the top for the opening times).
 I’ve done a separate guide to Manchester’s brewery taps with more information.

 Looking to find out about beer events taking place?
 Check out my Manchester beer events calendar